Amazon Engineering Manager Interview Questions

 Famous for its customer obsession, Amazon’s Software Development Manager Interviews are a tough nut to crack.
 With the two newly added leadership principles: “Strive to be the world’s best employer” and “Success and scale bring broad responsibility,” more and more skilled candidates would want a shot at a Software Development Manager role at Amazon.
 In this article, we go through how you can prepare for this challenge.

 Cracking the Engineering Manager Interview at Amazon takes a good amount of effort.
 If you need a guide, join Interview Kickstart.
-Having trained over 10,000 software engineers, we know what it takes to crack the toughest tech interviews.
-Since 2014, Interview Kickstart alums have been landing lucrative offers from FAANG and Tier-1 tech companies, with an average salary hike of 49%.
-The highest ever offer received by an IK alum is a whopping $933,000!
+Having trained over 13,500 software engineers, we know what it takes to crack the most challenging tech interviews.
+Our alums consistently land offers from FAANG+ companies.
+The highest ever offer received by an IK alum is a whopping $1.267 Million!

 To learn more about how IK can help you in cracking your next engineering manager interview, join our FREE webinar.